(This article originally appeared in the Jewish Currents email newsletter; subscribe here!)

 In other words: we die, but we don’t.

-Max Freedman is an audio journalist, educator, and theater artist based in Brooklyn.
-He is a co-creator and producer of the podcasts School Colors and Unsettled.
+Max Freedman is a journalist in Brooklyn.
+He is a producer on Slate’s Decoder Ring podcast and a co-creator, producer, and host of the podcasts School Colors and Unsettled.